Chanakya-dev/Interview_Prep/Java.md

 ### 51)What is the behavior of Set implementations when trying to add a duplicate ?
 All Set implementations prevent duplicate elements.
 If you attempt to add a duplicate element to a Set, the operation will not change the Set, and the add method will return false.

+### 52) What are the different ways to create a thread in Java?
+How do they differ?

+- **Extending the Thread class:** You create a new class that extends Thread and override the run() method.
+Implementing the Runnable interface: You create a class that implements the Runnable interface and pass it to a Thread object.
+Differences:

+- **Extending Thread:** Limits the ability to extend other classes since Java doesn't support multiple inheritance.
+Implementing Runnable: More flexible as it allows the class to extend another class.

+### 53)Explain the lifecycle of a thread in Java.
+What are the key stages?

+The thread lifecycle in Java consists of the following stages:
+- New: The thread is created but not yet started.
+- Runnable: The thread is ready to run and waiting for CPU time.
+- Running: The thread is executing its code.
+- Blocked/Waiting: The thread is waiting for a resource or a signal from another thread.
+- Dead: The thread has finished executing.

+### 54)What is the difference between Runnable and Thread classes in Java?
+- Runnable: Is an interface that represents a task to be executed.
+It is preferred for creating threads since it allows the class to implement multiple interfaces.
+- Thread: Is a class that represents the actual thread of execution.
+It provides methods to control thread execution like start(), sleep(), etc.

+### 55)What is thread synchronization, and why is it important in Java?
+- Thread synchronization ensures that two or more threads don't concurrently access shared resources, leading to data inconsistency.
+It is important to prevent race conditions and ensure that only one thread accesses a critical section of the code at a time.

+### 56)Explain how the synchronized keyword works in Java.
+How can you use it with methods and blocks?
+- The synchronized keyword in Java ensures that only one thread can execute a method or a block of code at any given time.
+- Synchronized method: If a method is synchronized, only one thread can execute that method for an object instance at a time.
+- Synchronized block: A block inside a method can be synchronized to lock only a part of the method rather than the whole method.

+### 57)How do threads communicate with each other in Java?
+Threads in Java communicate using shared variables and inter-thread communication methods like **wait(), notify(), and notifyAll().** These methods are used within synchronized blocks to pause and resume threads based on certain conditions.

+### 58)What are wait(), notify(), and notifyAll() methods in Java, and how do they work?
+- wait(): Causes the current thread to release the monitor (lock) and wait until another thread calls notify() or notifyAll().
+- notify(): Wakes up one waiting thread, but doesn't release the lock immediately.
+- notifyAll(): Wakes up all waiting threads.
+However, only one of them will be able to acquire the lock and proceed.

+### 59) Describe a situation where you would use wait() and notify().

+wait() and notify() are used in producer-consumer problems.
+In this scenario:
+- The Person Wants to withdrawl here i have applied wait() and will waits until notify was callen
+- The Person wants to deposit this functions will resumes the wait() function by using notify() keyword

+### 60)Deadlock:
+What is a deadlock in threads, and how does it occur?
+- Deadlock occurs when two or more threads are blocked indefinitely, each waiting for a resource held by the other.
+This leads to a situation where none of the threads can proceed because each is holding a resource and waiting for the other to release its resource.

+  It occurs when:
+- Multiple threads acquire locks on different resources.
+- After acquiring one lock, they wait for each other to release the second resource, creating a circular dependency.